Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 "When I asked them the reason for the late diagnosis, they said they had felt shame" talking about breast cancer, she noted.

-Nayyar's daughter, Niram, who frequented the cancer hospital where her mother received treatment, said rural women had told her they "could not have imagined telling their male relatives about this disease."
+Nayyar's daughter, Nimra, who frequented the cancer hospital where her mother received treatment, said rural women had told her they "could not have imagined telling their male relatives about this disease."

 "In our case my mother informed my brother and me," she told DW.